shawchand/MSc/README.md

 CODEML

-PAML_plots_for_Thesis.html contains some plots which has been obtained from the CODEML analysis of the Site Models.
+PAML_plots_for_Thesis.html contains some plots done in R, the data for which has been obtained from the CODEML analysis of the Site Models.